oliver-oloughlin/kvdex/README.md

 ### findHistory()

 Retrieve the version history of a document by id.
-Each version history entry contains a copy of the document value and a timestamp.
-Delete operations are not recorded.
+A history entry contains a timestamp, type of either "write" or "delete", and a copy of the document value if the type is "write".

 ```ts
 const history = await db.users.findHistory("user_id")